-Market value mortized ost basis (housands) Unrealized loss, net December 31, 2022: Current assets \$ 33,147 \$ 33,164 \$ (17) December 31, 2023: Current assets \$ 35,354 \$ 35,359 \$ (5)
+Market value nortized ost basis housands) Unrealized loss, net December 31, 2023: Current assets \$ 35,354 \$ 35,359 \$ (5) December 31, 2024: Current assets \$ \$ \$

-Our marketable securities are invested in U.S. government treasuries with original maturities ranging in length from 4 months to 12 months.
-The fair value of our marketable securities are determined using Level 2 inputs (because although these securities are traded, in many cases the market is not active and the year-end valuation is generally based on the last trade of the year, which may be several days prior to December 31).
+The marketable securities we held at December 31, 2023 consisted of investments in debt securities.
+The fair value of our marketable securities is generally determined using Level 2 inputs because although these securities are traded, in many cases the market is not active and the year-end valuation is generally based on the last trade of the year, which may be several days prior to year-end.